-Barafundle Bay is in the NT's Stackpole estate, and is is often regarded as Pembrokeshire's best beach.
-The nearest parking is at an attended NT car park at Stackpole Quay, from where access to Barafandle is an easy ½ mile walk across the limestone cliffs.
+Barafundle Bay is in the National Trust's Stackpole estate, and is is often regarded as Pembrokeshire's best beach.
+The nearest parking is at an attended NT car park at Stackpole Quay, from where access to Barafandle is a mostly level ½ mile walk.

 Behind the beach and dunes, a path follows the valley through woodland, eventually reaching a track which can then be followed back to the car park at Stackpole Quay.